Counter Terrorism News Check

 VIENNA (AFP) - The United Nations atomic

-agency called for a nuclear-free zone in the Middle East and for North
+agency called for a nuclear-free zone in the Middle East and for

 Korea to dismantle its nuclear weapons programs.